zapier/visual-builder/docs/_docs/input-designer.md

 <a id="dynamic"></a>
 #### Dynamic Dropdown

 If users need to select data from their account in your app—such as a project, folder, team member, or other user-specific detail—then you can use a dynamic dropdown.
-For dynamic dropdowns, Zapier first fetches data from your API and then displays it in the menu.
+For dynamic dropdowns, Zapier first fetches data from your API and then displays it in a menu.

 Zapier uses triggers to fetch the values for dynamic dropdown menus.
 The best way to make a dropdown is to make a dedicated trigger specifically for the dropdown data.